 Gridiron Emcees

-Each year, the Northwest Arkansas Gridiron invites a civic leader of some stature to become a piñata temporarily, or as we like to call them our emcee.
-They have ranged from politicians who already held office to university faculty who already held tenure to journalists who already had turned in their stories for the day.
+Each year, the Northwest Arkansas Gridiron invites a civic leader of some stature to become a piñata temporarily, or — as we like to call them — our emcee.
+They have ranged from politicians who already held office to university faculty who already held tenure to journalists who already turned in their stories before deadline.
 A bunch of unambitious folks.

 They have been funny, clever, insightful and usually self-deprecating people, really devoted to their community and Arkansas, and good at making members of the audience feel welcome.
 They are also smart; only one of them volunteered to be emcee twice!